abar5T/Differentiator-using-Proteus/README.md

 •	Higher frequency → Higher output amplitude.
 •	Used in wave shaping and signal processing applications.
 ## Viva Questions
 1. What is a differentiator?
+An op-amp circuit that produces an output proportional to the rate of change of the input signal.
+It performs mathematical differentiation of the input.

-2. Write the output equation of differentiator.
+2. Write the output equation of differentiator.  ( V_{out} = -RC \dfrac{dV_{in}}{dt} ).
+Output depends on how fast the input voltage changes with time.

 3. Why is output leading input?
+Differentiation emphasizes rapid changes, causing the output to respond earlier than the input waveform peak.
+Hence the output leads the input in phase.
 4. What happens at very high frequency?
+Gain increases and noise gets amplified, making the circuit unstable.
+It may cause distortion or oscillations.
 5. What is practical differentiator?
+A modified differentiator with additional resistor and capacitor to limit high-frequency gain.
+It improves stability and reduces noise.